jlange-lgtm/Chord-DSO/chord-DSO- Adding Tools.md

    - Store their response in `Patient_Contact_Number`
    - Confirm by repeating it back: "Thank you.
 Let me verify - [repeat their number].
 Is that correct?"
    - **NEVER use placeholder or example numbers** - only use what the caller provides
-2. **Account Lookup:** After phone collection and confirmation, use google_search tool to look up the caller's account in the system.
+2. **Account Lookup:** After phone collection and confirmation, use ChordTest_Patient_Lookup tool to look up the caller's account in the system using date of birth.
-3. **Name and DOB Confirmation:** The agent asks the caller to confirm their name and date of birth to verify identity against the account found.
+3. **Name and DOB Confirmation:** The agent asks the caller to confirm their name and date of birth to verify identity against the account found from ChordTest_Patient_Lookup.
-4. **Appointment Retrieval:** After authentication, use google_search tool to retrieve any existing appointments for the patient (for existing patient flows: RESCHEDULE, CANCEL, CONFIRM, RUNNING LATE).
+4. **Appointment Retrieval:** After authentication, use ChordTest_Patient_Lookup to retrieve patient data and any existing appointments for the patient (for existing patient flows: RESCHEDULE, CANCEL, CONFIRM, RUNNING LATE).
-5. **Task Execution:** The agent then performs the requested task using actual appointment data and available tools.
+5. **Task Execution:** The agent then performs the requested task using actual appointment data and available tools (ChordTest_Schedule_Appt, ChordTest_Cancel_Appt, ChordTest_Confirm_Appt, ChordTest_Get_ApptSlots).

 **ENHANCED PATIENT SCHEDULING FLOW:**
 - When intent is SCHEDULE (new appointment), the agent uses the enhanced ID_AUTH flow with automatic patient detection